 Sometimes it makes more sense for your elderly parent or relative to move to an assisted living home.
 These facilities offer social activities, have medical assistance on the ready and prepare meals for residents while allowing them to maintain a sense of independence.
 The average cost of an assisted living facility was $123 per day, $3,750 per month and $45,000 per year in 2017.

 However, depending on which state you live in, you could pay anywhere between $2,600 and $5,750 per month — or more if you need Alzheimer's care.

 When your parent or relative needs more all-around care than an assisted living home can provide, you might want to consider a nursing home instead.
 In 2017, a semiprivate room in a nursing home cost $235 per day, $7,148 per month and $85,775 per year on average.
 However, you might have to pay as little as $145 to as high as $800 per day, depending on the facility and where you live.

 A private room costs an average of $267 per day, $8,121 per month and $97,455 per year on average.
 Typically, semiprivate rooms cost around 80% or 90% of the price of a private room.

 6 tips for senior care financial planning

-- Talk to your parents about their finances.
-Talking about money is taboo in some families, but the sooner you know what state your parent’s or relative’s finances are in, the easier it will be for you to make a plan to pay for their care in the future.
-Ask about their assets, income, life insurance policies, government benefits and if they’ve done any planning for themselves.
+Talk to your parents about their finances.
+Talking about money is taboo in some families, but the sooner you know what state your loved one's finances are in, the easier it will be for you to make a plan to pay for their care in the future.
+Ask about their assets, income, life insurance policies, government benefits and if they've done any planning for themselves.